William Bolcom

 William Elden Bolcom (born May 26, 1938) is an American composer and pianist.
-He has received the Pulitzer Prize, the National Medal of Arts, a Grammy Award, the Detroit Music Award and was named 2007 Composer of the Year by Musical America.
-He taught composition at the University of Michigan from 1973 until 2008 and was named the Ross Lee Finney Distinguished University Professor of Composition in 2006.
+He has received the Pulitzer Prize, the National Medal of Arts, a Grammy Award, and the Detroit Music Award, and was named Composer of the Year by Musical America in 2007.
+He taught composition at the University of Michigan from 1973 to 2008 and was named the Ross Lee Finney Distinguished University Professor of Composition in 2006.
 He is married to mezzo-soprano Joan Morris.

 Early life and education

 Bolcom was born in Seattle, Washington.
-At age 11, he studied under faculty at University of Washington, including composition with professors George Frederick McKay and John Verrall, as well as piano with Madame Berthe Poncy Jacobson.
-"He later studied with Darius Milhaud at Mills College while working on his Master of Arts degree, with Leland Smith at Stanford University while working on his D.M.A., and with Olivier Messiaen at the Paris Conservatoire, where he received the 2ème Prix de Composition".
+At age 11, he studied under faculty at University of Washington, including composition with professors George Frederick McKay and John Verrall and piano with Berthe Poncy Jacobson.
+He later studied with Darius Milhaud at Mills College, with Leland Smith at Stanford University, and with Olivier Messiaen at the Paris Conservatoire, where he received the 2ème Prix de Composition.

 Career

-Bolcom was awarded Guggenheim Fellowships in 1964 and 1968 for Music Composition.
+Bolcom was awarded Guggenheim Fellowships in 1964 and 1968.
 He won the Pulitzer Prize for music in 1988 for 12 New Etudes for Piano.
 He joined the faculty at the University of Michigan School of Music in 1973.
-In the fall of 1994, he was named the Ross Lee Finney Distinguished University Professor of Composition.
+In 1994, he was named the Ross Lee Finney Distinguished University Professor of Composition.
 In 2006, he was awarded the National Medal of Arts.
-He retired in 2008, after 35 years at the university.
-Notable students include Gabriela Lena Frank, Carter Pann, Elena Ruehr, Derek Bermel, Joel Puckett, and David T. Little.
+He retired in 2008 after 35 years at the university.
+Notable students include Derek Bermel, Gabriela Lena Frank, David T. Little, Carter Pann, Joel Puckett, and Elena Ruehr.

 As a pianist, Bolcom has performed and recorded frequently in collaboration with Joan Morris, whom he married in 1975.
-They have together recorded more than two dozen albums of music drawn from the American Popular Songbook, beginning with the Grammy-nominated After the Ball, a collection of popular songs from around the turn of the 20th century.
-Their primary specialties in both concerts and recordings are show tunes, parlor, and popular songs from the late 19th and early 20th century by Henry Russell, Henry Clay Work and others, and cabaret songs.
+They have recorded more than two dozen albums of music drawn from the American Popular Songbook, beginning with the Grammy-nominated After the Ball, a collection of popular songs from around 1900.
+Their specialties are show tunes and parlor, cabaret, and popular songs from the late 19th and early 20th century by Henry Russell, Henry Clay Work, and others.

-As a soloist, Bolcom has recorded his own compositions, as well as music by George Gershwin, Darius Milhaud and several of the classic ragtime composers.
-His compositions have been recognized and highlighted at Michigan State University in their Michigan Writers Series.
+As a soloist, Bolcom has recorded his own compositions, as well as music by George Gershwin, Darius Milhaud, and several ragtime composers.
+His compositions have been highlighted in Michigan State University's Michigan Writers Series.